50% off Premium Yearly

 iShares Cdn Corp Bond ETF is a Canadian stock, trading under the symbol XCB.TO (previously XCB-T on Stockchase) on the Toronto Stock Exchange (XCB-CT).
 It is usually referred to as TSX:XCB or XCB.TO

-In the last year, 2 stock analysts published opinions about XCB.TO (previously XCB-T on Stockchase).
-1 analyst recommended to BUY the stock.
-1 analyst recommended to SELL the stock.
-The latest stock analyst recommendation is BUY.
+In the last year, 2 stock analysts issued a Buy, Sell, or Hold rating on XCB.TO (previously XCB-T on Stockchase).
+1 analyst recommended to BUY and 1 analyst recommended to SELL the stock.
+The latest stock analyst rating is BUY.
 Read the latest stock experts' ratings for iShares Cdn Corp Bond ETF.

 iShares Cdn Corp Bond ETF was recommended as a Top Pick by John Hood on 2013-10-15.
 Read the latest stock experts ratings for iShares Cdn Corp Bond ETF.

-2 stock analysts on Stockchase covered iShares Cdn Corp Bond ETF in the last year.
-It is a trending stock that is worth watching.
+iShares Cdn Corp Bond ETF is followed by 46 investors on Stockchase and is a trending stock that is worth watching.

 Bonds are going to be a challenged asset class.
 Don't run out and sell.
 Challenges worldwide with government debt and deficits in Canada/US.
 Bonds will have a tough time delivering more than the cost of inflation.